 For example, cooling systems, water pumps, and radiators are all made of plastic that deteriorates quickly.
 That leads to leaks, possibly misfiring.

-Turbocharged is fantastic for performance, not for reliability, because a lot of plastic was used there.
+Turbocharged is fantastic for performance, not reliability, because a lot of plastic was used there.
 The turbocharged pipe or the boost pipe is not very strong.
-If you applied any more boost than you would expect from the factory, they often split, and they would leak boost.
+If you applied any more boost than you would expect from the factory, they often split and leak boost.
 So you find yourself in a situation of leaking boost and reduced power.

 5. Throttle actuator

 The throttle actuator is a great little device, but it’s not great on the inside, where there exist tiny plastic gears that rotate and strip out.
 When they strip out, you get a code, the engine goes into limp mode, and you can no longer enjoy the spirited fun the car intended to provide.
-If you have ever removed door panels, you want to run some wire.
-Behind a panel, BMW uses these wonderful little plastic fasteners.
+You want to run some wire if you have ever removed door panels.
+Behind a panel, BMW uses these excellent little plastic fasteners.

 They often break off, the head falls apart, or they get too sloppy.
 So they can’t push and retain the original piece.
 As a result, a lot of times, those fasteners fall apart.